qgis/QGIS-Documentation/docs/developers_guide/qtcreator.rst

  cd $HOME/dev/cpp/QGIS/build-master-qtcreator
  output/bin/qgis

-Sometimes you may want to install QGIS as an executable, out of the build directory.
+Sometimes you may want to install QGIS as an executable, outside the build directory.

 #.
 If you do not have root access or do not want to overwrite existing QGIS